dpavlin/neopixel_mqtt/README.md

-# Saito MQTT NeoPixel Bed
+# Raspberry PI NeoPixel 2 mqtt bridge

-Very simple mqtt client app in Python that allows control of NeoPixel ring attached to the my kids bed.
+Very simple mqtt client app in Python that allows control of NeoPixel ring using mqtt

 Makes use of Jeremy Garffs neopixel lib for the Rpi.
 More info at: